Islandora/islandora_solution_pack_entities/README.md

 CUSTOMIZATION
 -------------

-The Solr field for searching entities and the entitiy collection are confgiurable at admin/islandora/entities.
+The Solr field for searching entities and the entity collection are configurable at admin/islandora/entities.